grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "And we should take on some more food, refill the fresh-water tanks, and lay in a normal spread of spare parts..."

-[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

-"Yeah, I tried to start buying parts earlier today but got sidetracked by the job offer.
+"I did try to start buying parts earlier today but got sidetracked by the job offer.
 Put Gregory on securing our food stocks."

 Hemi nodded and jotted a note on a scrap of paper clipped to a clipboard that lay next to his plate.
-"You're sure about this job Percy?"
+"You are sure about this job Sylvia?"

-"You saw the money!
+"You saw the fucking money!
 And that's only two-thirds of it."

-"I don't trust jobs that pay _too_ well.
-What's the cargo?"
+"I do not trust jobs that pay _too_ well.
+Cargo?"

 "Weapons parts --- magnetic warheads."

-"Had to be something like that didn't it?
-You don't have a problem with Authorities breathing down our necks and risking blowing the boat in half if someone drops a crate full of explosives?"
+"Had to be something like that did it not?
+You have no problem with Authorities breathing down our necks and risking blowing the boat in half if someone drops a crate full of explosives?"

-"Nitro Express Hemi. _Someone_ has to move this stuff.
+"We're on the fuckin' Nitro Express now Hemi. _Someone_ has to move this stuff.
 Might as well be pros like us.
-Cargo is supposed to arrive for loading any minute now, actually.
-Is the cargo hold ready for it?"
+The cargo is supposed to arrive for loading any minute now, actually.
+Is the hold ready for it?"

-"Chips finished up repairs an hour or two ago --- at least as good as they could be for now --- and the bilge is pumped dry.
+"Chips finished up repairs an hour or two ago --- at least as good as they could be with the resources available here --- and the bilge is pumped dry.
 I think we can start loading cargo.
-Though if we're hauling explosives you might want to pack in some soft padding first."
+Though if we are hauling explosives you might want to pack in some soft padding first."

-"I'm sure they have been thoroughly packed and duly deactivated... though it would be good if you took a peak at them before they get loaded so you're sure they _won't_ go off if someone walks by a crate with a heavy socket wrench or something."
+"I'm sure they have been thoroughly fucking packed and duly deactivated... though it would be good if you took a peak at them before they get settled so you're sure they _won't_ go off if someone walks by a crate with a heavy socket wrench or something."

 There was a tap of someone's bony knuckles on the hatch to the galley, and Bastian swung it open a bit.
 He downed the last of an ice cream sandwich he had been working on and tossed the wrapper in the sink.
 "Back from dinner Cap.
 Bunch more of those big trolls up at the slip with crates they say are to be loaded into the _Prospect_.

 "Thanks Bastian."
 Said Percy.
-"That is indeed our load.
-Come help us get these things stowed properly.
+"That is indeed our cargo.
+You can come help us get these things stowed properly.
 Hemi?"

 Hemi forked his last bite of meat, and squeezed his bulk out of the tight galley seating.

 [//]: # (### Loading the magnetic warheads)

-They climbed up the ladder from the catwalk to the docking bay to find dozens of large and molding wooden crates stacked up around the open hatch into the _Prospect's_ cargo hold.
-The sides of the crates were stamped with "XL industries" and "CAUTION!"
-Apparently XL Industries knew better than to put the word "EXPLOSIVES" on their packing materials --- which would attract unnecessary attention during any Authority inspection.
-But XL industries still felt that anyone handling their products should have a heads up that they shouldn't just be tossed around casually.
+They climbed up the ladder from the catwalk to the depot docking bay to find dozens of large and molding wooden crates stacked up around the open hatch into the _Prospect's_ cargo hold.
+The sides of the crates were stamped with "XL Industries" and "CAUTION!"
+Apparently XL Industries knew better than to put the word "EXPLOSIVES" on their packing materials with the risk that would bring of attracting unnecessary attention during an Authority inspection.
+But XL Industries still felt that anyone handling their products should have a heads up that they should not just be tossed around casually.

-Making their way among the crates were a half dozen or so dock workers --- more huge swarthy men wearing moth-eaten tweed and leather suits and chomping on various forms of tobacco or seeds.
-They swarmed around a large push cart stacked high with the wooden "Caution" crates, and swinging crates off it from chains connected to a sliding block hanging from anchor points welded to the roof of the cargo bay tube.
+Making their way among and about the crates were a half dozen or so dock workers --- more huge swarthy men wearing moth-eaten tweed and leather suits and chomping on various forms of tobacco or seeds.
+They swarmed around a large push cart stacked high with the wooden "Caution" crates, and swinging crates off it from chains connected to a sliding block hanging from anchor points welded to the roof of the depot's docking bay tube.
 This sliding block would be used to lower the crates down into the cargo hold of the _Prospect_.
-A couple of men climbed down the ladder into the _Prospect_ to make their way down to the deck of the cargo hold to receive the lowered crates.
+A couple of men climbed the ladder into the _Prospect_ to make their way down to the deck of the cargo hold where they would receive the lowered crates.

-A dock worker wearing a worn bowler hat who was among the smallest Percy had seen since they docked --- his eyes were almost even with hers with round-framed glasses around them --- came up to her.
+A dock worker approached Percy.
+He was wearing a worn bowler hat and was among the smallest men Percy had seen since they docked --- his eyes were almost even with hers and were surrounded by round-framed glasses.

 "You're Captain Percy, right?"
 He asked.